JustSleightly/SleightlyBall/README.md

 Enable this feature to add a two-axis puppet control for each enabled hand.

-The puppet menu by default pilots position on the XZ plane, AKA Moving Forward, Moving Backward, Strafing Left, and Strafing Right.
+The puppet menu, by default, pilots position on the XZ plane: AKA Moving Forward, Moving Backward, Strafing Left, and Strafing Right.

-If you a Thumbs Up gesture in either hand while the puppet menu is open, the axes swap to XY controls, replacing Forward and Backward with Up and Down.
+**If you do a Thumbs Up gesture** in either hand while the puppet menu is open, the axes swap to XY controls, replacing Forward and Backward with Up and Down.

-Closing the puppet menu will have the ball maintain its position in world space, until you activate your Rigid Return gesture while the menu is closed.
+Closing the puppet menu will have the ball maintain its position in world space, until you **activate your Rigid Return gesture while the menu is closed**.

 *While the piloting is less desynced than your typical constraint based piloting system, it is still not in perfect sync due to Unity Physics in VRC and other network difficulties.
 Please be aware others may not see the ball in the exact same location you do.*